cni-iisc/cni_11ty/researchHighlights/2024/srinivasnomula2024.md

 ---

-layout: research_highlight
+layout: research_highlight.html # Do not change this portion

 title: Admission Control for Hierarchical Inference Offloading with a Single Server Queuing System

 speaker: Srinivas Nomula

+img: none
 year: 2024

-category: phd
+category: phd #should have either mtech or phd

-report_video: oeEx9N-5Hns
+report_video:
-permalink: /highlight/srinivasNomula2024
+permalink: "/highlights/srinivasNomula2024"
 ---
 We considered a system with edge devices such as mobile phones,